akkiicloud/1_ERT_Raw_Data/README.md

 - ERT preprocessing
 - Data quality assessment
 - Array-specific analysis (DD and MG)
-- Inversion using software such as PyGIMLi, BERT, or ResIPy
+- Inversion using software such as PyGIMLi, BERT, or ResIPy etc.
 - Reproducibility of the published results

 ---